imitablerabbit/lwjgl-engine/README.md

 ##To Do:##
 - Add support for VBO indexing
 - Create a folder for ways in which you can use the engine (demos)
+- Create a Modelloader to load textures models in 1 line rather than separating the process

 ##Change Log:##
+- Fixed some things wrong with the camera:
+  - Update the cursor callback to update the camera and angles from the start
+  - Added a function for the camera to look in a specific direction
+- Added a GameTimer class to track the frame rate of the loop
 - Updated the compiler string
 - Added a Scene class
   - Moved the entities and callbacks here